batubyte/The-Way-of-Hacking/README.md

 ---

 ## Notes
-- Use Windows 10 as your main OS.
+- Use Windows 10 as your main OS
-- Ask ChatGPT for clarification if needed.
+- Ask ChatGPT if something is unclear

 ---